vercel/next.js/docs/api-reference/next/image.md

 When `fill`, the image will stretch both width and height to the dimensions of the parent element, provided the parent element is relative.
 This is usually paired with the [`objectFit`](#objectFit) property.
-Make sure that the parent element has `position: relative` in their stylesheet.
+Ensure the parent element has `position: relative` in their stylesheet.

 Try it out: